 - Hydrojet Total Performance System - This system is designed to heat water quickly and efficiently by mixing stored water with incoming water.

-One other important feature to consider before purchasing a water heater is its size.
+One other important feature to consider before purchasing a option is its size.
 You’ll want to make sure that whichever water heater you decide on can fit in your home.

 Buying Your Water Heater

-Now that you have a better idea of what to look for in a water heater, we hope you can begin shopping with confidence.
+Now that you have a better idea of what to look for, we hope you can begin shopping with confidence.
 As with all our products, our water heaters ship for free to the contiguous U.S.